 Since the beginning of the COVID-19 pandemic, Congressmember Mike Levin has been focused on addressing the public health and economic crises our country is facing, by persistently advocating for those who need relief the most during these difficult times, both here in the 49th District and across the nation.

 Mike believes it is of vital importance to make sure his constituents stay informed on the precautions they can take to keep themselves and their families safe and healthy, and up-to-date on new resources and opportunities for assistance as they become available.
-This is why he hosts a weekly COVID-19 Virtual Town Hall with an Infectious Disease Epidemiologist at UC San Diego, to provide updates on the legislative response from Congress, discuss how recent relief packages will specifically assist residents of the 49th District and our communities, and answer questions submitted by constituents in North County San Diego and South Orange County.
+This is why he has hosted over 40 COVID-19 virtual Town Halls with public health experts from UC San Diego and elsewhere, to provide updates on the legislative response from Congress, discuss how recent relief packages will specifically assist residents of the 49th District and our communities, and answer questions submitted by constituents in North County San Diego and South Orange County.

 Mike and his colleagues in Congress have currently passed four bipartisan relief packages, and a fifth piece of legislation was recently passed in the House of Representatives, to help lessen the devastating public health and economic impact of COVID-19 on our families and communities:

 - The first legislative response to COVID-19 was enacted on March 6th, and included:

 - A $8.3 billion supplemental appropriation to bolster vaccine development, research, equipment stockpiles and state and local health budgets.

 - Enacted on March 18th, and included approximately $200 billion to provide affected individuals with paid sick and family leave, create tax credits for affected employers, expand food and nutrition services, and more.

 Coronavirus Aid, Relief, and Economic Security (CARES) Act

 - Enacted on March 27th and far larger in scope, the approximately $2.2 trillion CARES Act was another positive bipartisan step that put workers and their families first.
 It included: